 €€ | 4 Star | Viennese Style | Top location | Delicious Breakfast

 If you want to stay right in the city center without breaking the bank, look no further.
 Enjoy imperial elegance with modern facilities just a few steps away from Stephansplatz.
-If you upgrade to a superior room, you’ll get a comfort package with slippers, a bathrobe, coffee, tea, and an espresso machine.
-At breakfast, they serve delicious Kaiserschmarrn, the famous scrambled pancake, a signature delicacy in Vienna.
+I recommend staying for breakfast, since they serve delicious Kaiserschmarrn, the famous scrambled pancake Vienna is famous for.

 Hotel Am Parkring

 €€ | 4 Star | Panoramic Views | Great Location | Restaurant with Views

 Located on the Ringstrasse, this hotel occupies the 11th to 13th floors of the highest building on the boulevard.
 The rooms are tastefully furnished with flat-screen cable TVs and a Nespresso coffee machine with a tablet PC in every room that kids will appreciate!
 Dine at the hotel’s Das Schick gourmet restaurant serving Austrian and Spanish cuisine with incredible views for a couple’s cozy night in.

 €€€ | 5 Star | Luxury | Iconic | Baroque Style | Great Location

 Love the opera?
 Then you have to stay in Hotel Sacher Wien since it’s just across the street from the Vienna State Opera.
 It’s famous for Sachertorte, a chocolate cake filled with apricot jam.
 From deluxe rooms to signature suites, each room offers a true taste of luxury for the couple looking for luxury hotels in Vienna.

 €€ | 3 Star | Rooftop Terrace | Art Noveau Touches | Great Location